 The menopause transition: Declining estrogen levels during perimenopause and after menopause affect virtually every body system.
 Estrogen plays key roles in bone density, muscle maintenance, fat distribution, cardiovascular health, mood regulation, and metabolic function.
 As levels drop, these systems require additional support through targeted exercise and nutrition.

 Bone density loss: This is perhaps the most critical concern for women over 50.
-Research indicates women can lose 10-20% of bone density in the 5-7 years following menopause.
+Research indicates women can lose 10 to 20 percent of bone density in the 5 to 7 years following menopause.
 Without intervention, this rapid loss increases osteoporosis and fracture risk dramatically.
 One in two women over 50 will experience an osteoporosis-related fracture in their lifetime.
+The loss curve is steepest in the first three years post-menopause, which is why initiating weight-bearing training early in this window delivers the greatest protective return.

 Muscle mass decline: Sarcopenia affects women even more severely than men after menopause.
-Without resistance training, women can lose 5-10% of muscle mass per decade after 50.
-This muscle loss directly impacts metabolism, functional independence, and quality of life.
+Without resistance training, women can lose 5 to 10 percent of muscle mass per decade after 50.
+Garcia-Hermoso et al. (2018, PMID 29425700) linked lower muscular strength to higher all-cause mortality in apparently healthy adults, meaning the muscle you preserve in this decade carries measurable health value into your 70s and 80s.

 Cardiovascular changes: Estrogen provides cardiovascular protection during reproductive years.
-After menopause, heart disease risk increases, making cardiovascular exercise increasingly important for women over 50.
+After menopause, heart disease risk rises to match and then exceed male rates of the same age, making cardiovascular exercise increasingly important for women over 50.

 Why Bone Health Demands Priority Attention